Switch to the Text Version of this page. Jump to main navigation.

 Thus, although the Tibetan term for exceptional sincerity (lhag-bsam) is also the term for the exceptional resolve that is the sixth of the seven-part cause and effect quintessence teaching for developing a bodhichitta aim, the term has a different meaning here.
 Exceptional resolve is taking universal responsibility actually to help alleviate the suffering and bring happiness to all beings.
 As a cause for developing a conventional bodhichitta aim, it is a mental factor that accompanies both aspiring bodhichitta and engaged bodhichitta.

-[See: The Seven-Part Cause and Effect Quintessence Teaching for Developing Bodhichitta.]
+[See: Seven-Part Cause and Effect Meditation for Bodhichitta]